Suor/Suor.github.io/source/_posts/2013-10-08-abstracting-control-flow.markdown

         photos.append(download_image(url))
 ```

 Looks good.
 However this can't be composed with `map` easily.
 But let's put it off for now and deal with network errors.
-We can try abstracting it same way we handled `ignore`:
+We can try abstracting it the same way we handled `ignore`:

 ``` python
 with retry(DOWNLOAD_TRIES, (urllib2.URLError, httplib.BadStatusLine, socket.error)):
     # ... do stuff
 ```

 Only that can't be implemented.
-Pythons `with` statement can't run it's block more than once.
+Python `with` statement can't run it's block more than once.
 We just ran against language constraint.
 It's important to notice such cases if you want to understand languages differences beyond syntax.
-In Ruby and to lesser extend in Perl we could continue manipulating blocks, in Lisp we could even manipulate code (that will probably be an overkill), but not all is lost for Python, we should just switch to higher order functions and their convenience concept - decorators:
+In Ruby and to lesser extend in Perl we could continue manipulating blocks, in Lisp we could even manipulate code (that would probably be an overkill), but not all is lost for Python, we should just switch to higher order functions and their convenience concept - decorators:

 ``` python
 @decorator